fals3bool/fals3bool/README.md

 ## 👋 Hi, I'm Fabricio Tomás (falseme).
-I'm a 20 year-old student of the UNL ([Universidad Nacional del Litoral](https://www.unl.edu.ar "Universidad Nacional del Litoral ARG")) living in Argentina.
+I'm a 20 year-old student from the UNL ([Universidad Nacional del Litoral](https://www.unl.edu.ar "Universidad Nacional del Litoral ARG")) living in Argentina.
 I like maths and using them to achieve the most efficient algorithm.
 My favorite math operation is the logarithm.

 ------------